 - Used during Xergiok's musical sequence in the Adventure Time episode "The Great Birdman".

-- During The Amazing World of Gumball episode "The Phone" Darwin looks at one on the eponymous phone of him coming out of an envelope then opening his mouth to reveal another envelope with another Darwin.
+- During The Amazing World of Gumball episode "The Phone" Darwin looks at an animation on the eponymous phone of himself coming out of an envelope then opening his mouth to reveal another envelope with another Darwin.

 - Stand two mirrors opposite each other.
 Observe.